ianrose/resources/README.md

 - [Koto.js](http://kotojs.org/): A d3 framework for reusable charts
 - [Britecharts](https://eventbrite.github.io/britecharts/index.html): Client-side reusable Charting Library based on D3.js v4 that allows easy and intuitive use of charts and components that can be composed together creating amazing visualizations.
 - [Billboard.js](https://naver.github.io/billboard.js/): Re-usable easy interface JavaScript chart library, based on D3 v4+.
+- [idyll](https://idyll-lang.github.io/): a tool that makes it easier to author interactive narratives for the web

 ## CMS